mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples/TIM/TIM_TimeBase/readme.txt

 @par Example Description

-This example shows how to configure the TIM peripheral to generate a time base of one seconde with the corresponding Interrupt request.
+Configuration of the TIM peripheral to generate a timebase of one second with the corresponding interrupt request.

     In this example TIM2 input clock (TIM2CLK)  is set to APB1 clock (PCLK1),
     since APB1 prescaler is equal to 1.